If you have a strategy, then you need a strategic engagement plan.

 1.1 Identify your stakeholders

 Start off by figuring out who the stakeholders are that you want to involve in the planning process.
 Think broadly and don’t forget that many of those stakeholders might be outside your organization (shareholders, friends and family, etc).
-Make a list of the different stakeholders both internally and externally so that you can keep track of whether or not you’ve effectively involved them.
+Make a list of the stakeholders different internally and externally to keep track of whether you’ve effectively involved them.

 1.2 Meet with them

 Arrange a series of workshops with each stakeholder group.
-In the workshop, outline your overall vision and explain to them why you value their input and how specifically you would like them to contribute to the planning process.
-You might want to prepare a series of questions for these meetings to tease out the key points you’d like their contribution on.
+In the workshop, outline your overall vision and explain to them why you value their input.
+You should also detail how specifically you would like them to contribute to the planning process.
+Prepare a series of questions for these meetings to tease out the key points you’d like their contribution on.
 Things like:

 – What do you think our strengths and weaknesses as an organization are?

-– What opportunities and threats do you see for us?
+– Can you identify any opportunities and threats you see for us?

 – What do you think we should focus on over the next 5 years?